 Required: No

-Description: Associates a POWER or GND signal_name with one or more bus_label names within a Component.
-The bus_label names can be used to define terminals at the buffer, die pad or pin interfaces.
+Description: Defines bus_label names and associates a POWER or GND signal_name with one or more bus_label names within a Component.
+The bus_label names can be used to define connection points for Interconnect Model terminals.

 Sub-Params: signal_name

 Usage Rules: The first column shall contain a bus_label.
 The second column, signal_name, shall be a corresponding signal_name entry for a pin under the [Pin] keyword that uses the model_name POWER or GND.